open-sci/2021-2022-la-chouffe-code/answers.md

 Since you used a multithread approach to download data from Crossref, did you check that the Crossref API returned always good answers (i.e. HTTP status code 200)?
 How did you handle possible problems (e.g. when the request to Crossref returned a different HTTP status code)?

-*We added a time.sleep function to avoid overloading the API*
+*We added a time.sleep function to avoid overloading the API, as well as temporarily store the dois that returned a different status code to retry until the result is clear.*

 During the presentation, someone said that the license of a journal affected, somehow, the license of all its data.
 How is it so?
 In particular, considering that bibliographic metadata and citations, in Crossref, are separate, it is entirely possible that the article has a different license from that specified to its metadata in Crossref.
 Thus, what did you mean by the initial claim?